zamronypj/fano-app/README.md

     $ BUILD_TYPE=prod ./build.sh

 Build process will use compiler configuration defined in `fano/fano.cfg`, `build.cfg` and `build.prod.cfg`.
+By default, `build.prod.cfg` contains some compiler switches that will aggresively optimize executable both in speed and size.

 #### Build for development environment